 – The Bramble Exception

-However, when someone with an excellent legal name tempts fate by trying to legally change their name, they may experience a significant downturn in their success.
+However, when someone with an excellent birth name tempts fate by trying to legally change their name, they may experience a significant downturn in their success.

 The Mustache Humor Summation